• Skip to content

 What’s New in Bankruptcy Law in Indiana (Interview Part 1 of 3)

-April 26, 2016 By TomScottLaw
+April 26, 2016 by TomScottLaw

 The official bankruptcy forms changed as of December 1, 2015, which will impact pro se debtors filing Voluntary Petitions.
 Mistakes made by pro se debtors include handling of tax refunds and submission of the document production form.
 Indiana bankruptcy exemption limitations have also changed.
-Editor: We recently discussed the changes in the bankruptcy laws with […]

 Filed Under: Exemptions, Personal Bankruptcy in Indiana, Property & Asset Protection, Taxes Tagged With: Document Production Form, Indiana Code 34-55-10-2, Meeting of Creditors, Pro Se Debtor, Voluntary Petition